Hmm … it looks like your browser is out of date.

 Millions of people could lose their Medicaid coverage

-It’s estimated that as many as 15 million people under age 65 could lose their Medicaid benefits once the public health emergency ends.2 Having no Medicaid coverage could make it harder to get medical care.
+It’s estimated that as many as 15 million people under age 65 could lose their Medicaid benefits during the Medicaid recertification process.2 Having no Medicaid coverage could make it harder to get medical care.
 It could also result in expensive medical bills for those without health insurance.

 Medicaid coverage is key for people who are dual eligible

 People who qualify for both Medicare and Medicaid are known as dual eligible.
 Dual Special Needs Plans (D-SNPs) are a type of Medicare Advantage plan that provide extra benefits beyond Original Medicare and Medicaid*.

 You need to have Medicaid coverage to qualify for a D-SNP.
 So, after April 1, 2023, D-SNP members will need to recertify their Medicaid coverage.
 D-SNP members who find they no longer qualify for Medicaid in their state will need to choose a different type of Medicare plan.
 For the most up-to-date information about Medicaid recertification, please check with your state Medicaid Agency.

 Dual-eligible or Medicaid plan benefits can change depending on where you live.
 Search using your ZIP code to find the best plan to meet your health care needs.

 *Benefits and features vary by plan/area.
 Limitations and exclusions apply.

 1May 2022 Medicaid & CHIP Enrollment Data Highlights(accessed August 29, 2022)